dventimihasura/hasura-projects/leaderboard-1/README.md

    execute these statements to replace the view and then to refresh the materialized view.
 The `row_number` window function is guaranteed to generate monotonically-increasing values unlike the `rank` function, which may produce duplicates.
-However, the order of entries with the same value of `referrals` is not guaranteed.
-   If that ordering is important (essentially, if there is a chosen scheme for breaking ties) then continue to use the `rank` window function.
+However, preserving ties may be important, depending on the application.
+If they are, then continue to use the `rank` window function.

 ```sql
 create or replace view leaderboard as